Fulton v. City of Philadelphia

 Fulton v.
-City of Philadelphia, 593 U.S. ___ (2021), was a United States Supreme Court case dealing with litigation over discrimination of local regulations based on the Free Exercise Clause and Establishment Clause of the First Amendment to the United States Constitution.
-The specific case deals with a religious-backed foster care agency that was denied a new contract by the City of Philadelphia, Pennsylvania, due to the agency's refusal to certify married same-sex couples as foster parents on religious grounds.
+City of Philadelphia, 593 U.S. 522 (2021), was a United States Supreme Court case which held that the City of Philadelphia, Pennsylvania violated First Amendment rights of a Catholic foster care agency by refusing to renew the agency's contract unless it agreed to certify married same-sex couples as foster parents.

-In a unanimous judgment on June 17, 2021, the Court ruled that the city's refusal due to the agency's same-sex couple policy violated the Free Exercise Clause.
-The case was decided on narrow grounds outside of the Supreme Court's prior decision in Employment Division v.
+In a unanimous judgment on June 17, 2021, the Court ruled that the City's refusal due to the agency's same-sex couple policy violated the Free Exercise Clause.
+The Court decided the case on narrow grounds outside of the Supreme Court's prior decision in Employment Division v.
 Smith, which had previously ruled that neutral laws of general applicability could not be challenged for violating religious exemptions.
-Instead, in Fulton, the court ruled that services like foster care contracting were not generally applicable under Smith, and thus were subject to strict scrutiny review.
-Because the city allowed for exceptions to be made in its anti-discrimination policy for foster care certification, the Court deemed the city's refusal to grant an exemption for Catholic Social Services as violating its free exercise of religion under Smith.
+Instead, in Fulton, the Court ruled that services like foster care contracting were not generally applicable under Smith, and thus were subject to strict scrutiny review.
+Because the City allowed for exceptions to be made in its anti-discrimination policy for foster care certification, the Court deemed the City's refusal to grant an exemption for Catholic Social Services as violating its free exercise of religion under Smith.